-- 1. Judging will occur at local, regional, and International levels. - 2.
-Fees are non-refundable, due at time of entry.
-Entry is automatically disqualified for non-compliance. - 3.
-EnergyStar data:
+- 1. Judging will occur at local, regional, and international levels.
+Contact your local association's TOBY administrator for your local cycle start date to submit your entry. - 2.
+Fees are non-refundable and due at time of entry.
+Entries are automatically disqualified for noncompliance.